alfille/shark-chase/README3.md

    * We want it to be worse for losing earlier
    * It's a *death tax*!
 * Penalty
-   * Beyond 1/4 radius, the shark can't be at the same angle as you
+   * Beyond 1/4 radius, the shark shouldn't lying in wait at the same angle as you
-   * We'll add a multiple of the total distance the shark is lying in wait to the penalty
+   * We'll add a multiple of the total distance you run while the shark is lying in wait
-   * Add even more if he's there at the end
+   * Add even more for the bite at the end

 # Optimization approach